Introduction

 The best project timeline template is the one that helps you finish the sequence

 People often assume that choosing a template solves the problem.
-It only solves the outer frame.

 The real work is still turning rough project material into a timeline that feels complete enough to use.
 That means choosing the right phases, naming them clearly, assigning time, showing dependencies, and keeping the whole thing readable.

-A strong project timeline template helps because it gives that work a boundary.
 And because timeline content is so clearly format-first, it is one of the best examples of where a tool like FormaLM can help.
 Once the format is chosen, the real value is getting to a finished, usable version faster.

 That is what makes the template useful in practice.